Effects of meditation: Attention networks and mindfulness meditation

-Psychological and Buddhist conceptualizations of mindfulness both highlight awareness and attention training as key components, in which levels of mindfulness can be cultivated with practise of mindfulness meditation.
+Psychological and Buddhist conceptualizations of mindfulness both highlight awareness and attention training as key components in which levels of mindfulness can be cultivated with the practice of mindfulness meditation.
 Focused attention meditation (FAM) and open monitoring meditation (OMM) are distinct types of mindfulness meditation; FAM refers to the practice of intently maintaining focus on one object, whereas OMM is the progression of general awareness of one's surroundings while regulating thoughts.

-Focused attention meditation is typically practiced first to increase the ability to enhance attentional stability, and awareness of mental states with the goal being to transition to open monitoring meditation practise that emphasizes the ability to monitor moment-by-moment changes in experience, without a focus of attention to maintain.
-Mindfulness meditation may lead to greater cognitive flexibility.
+Some forms of Buddhist mindfulness meditation may lead to greater cognitive flexibility.

 In an active randomized controlled study completed in 2019, participants who practiced mindfulness meditation demonstrated a greater improvement in awareness and attention than participants in the active control condition.
-Alpha wave neural oscillation power (which is normally associated with an alert resting state) has been shown to be increased by mindfulness in both healthy subjects and patients.
+Alpha wave neural oscillation power (which is usually associated with an alert resting state) has been shown to be increased by mindfulness in both healthy subjects and patients.

 Sustained attention

-Tasks of sustained attention relate to vigilance and the preparedness that aids completing a particular task goal.
-Psychological research into the relationship between mindfulness meditation and the sustained attention network have revealed the following:
+Tasks of sustained attention relate to vigilance and the preparedness that aids in completing a particular task goal.
+Psychological research into the relationship between mindfulness meditation and the sustained attention network has revealed the following: